Reports: Nuggets promoting Calvin Booth to GM

-DENVER — According to multiple reports, the Denver Nuggets are promoting Calvin Booth the General Manager.
+DENVER — According to multiple reports, the Denver Nuggets are promoting Calvin Booth to General Manager.

 Booth will replace recently-departed Arturas Karnisovas, who left to join the Chicago Bulls earlier this month.